cmake-basis/BASIS/doc/howto/install.rst

 if the installation prefix contains the package name, the ``opt`` installation scheme is selected which skips the addition of subdirectories named after the package within the different installation subdirectories.
-This corresponds to the suggested `Linux Filesystem Hierarchy for add-on packages <http://www.pathname.com/fhs/pub/fhs-2.3.html#OPTADDONAPPLICATIONSOFTWAREPACKAGES>`_
+This corresponds to the suggested `Linux Filesystem Hierarchy for Add-on Packages <http://www.pathname.com/fhs/pub/fhs-2.3.html#OPTADDONAPPLICATIONSOFTWAREPACKAGES>`_
 , where the installation prefix is set to ``/opt/<package>`` or ``/opt/<provider>/<package>``.
 Otherwise, the ``usr`` installation scheme is chosen which will append the package name to each installation directory to avoid